Weak disorder asymptotics in the stochastic mean-field model of distance: Continuous-time branching process theory

 \subsection{Analysis of single-vertex characteristic}

-We first state a general theorem for {\it single} vertex characteristics of the CTBP.
-Consider a function $\chi\colon \Rbold^+\to\Rbold^+$ which is continuous almost everywhere which (a) increases at most polynomially quickly to $\infty$; and (b) is integrable with respect to the Lebesgue measure near zero.
+We first state a general theorem for \textit{single} vertex characteristics of the CTBP.
+Consider a function $\chi\dvtx\Rbold ^+\to\Rbold^+$ which is continuous almost everywhere and which (a) increases at most polynomially quickly at $\infty$; and (b) is integrable with respect to the Lebesgue measure near zero.
 Let us call such functions \emph{regular single-vertex characteristics}.
-For the branching process $\BP_t$, call \eqn{ z_t^\chi = \sum_{j\in \BP_t} \chi(t-T_j) } the \emph{branching process counted according to characteristic $\chi$}.
-Branching processes counted by characteristics are some of the fundamental objects studied by Jagers and Nerman, see e.g. \cite{JagNer84}.
-For example, taking $\chi(x) =1$, \tsh{we obtain} $z_t^\chi = |\BP_t|$, the size of the branching process at time $t$. \tsh{In order to investigate the hopcount,} we will need to analyze not just branching processes counted according to characteristics as above but also \emph{generation weighted} characteristics.
-Given a regular single vertex characteristic $\chi$ and any fixed $a\in \R$, define \eqn{ z_t^\chi(a)=\sum_{j\in \BP_t} a^{G(j)}\chi(t-T_j), } where, as before, $T_j$ denotes the time of birth of vertex $j$, while $G(j)$ denotes the \emph{height} or \emph{generation} of vertex $j$.
-Given any characteristic $\chi$, when we write $z_t^\chi$ without the argument $a$, we imply the branching process counted in the usual way \tsh{as in} \eqref{eqn:usual-charac}, while when we have an argument $a$, namely $z_t^\chi(a)$, we refer to the branching process counted by a generation weighted characteristic \tsh{as in} \eqref{eqn:gen-wtd-charac}.
+For the branching process $\BP_t$, call

+the \emph{branching process counted according to characteristic} $\chi $.
+Branching processes counted by characteristics are some of the fundamental objects studied by Jagers and Nerman, see, for example, \cite {JagNer84}.
+For example, taking $\chi(x) =1$, we obtain $z_t^\chi= |\BP_t|$, the size of the branching process at time $t$.
+In order to investigate the hopcount, we will need to analyze not just branching processes counted according to characteristics as above but also \emph{generation-weighted} characteristics.
+Given a regular single vertex characteristic $\chi$ and any fixed $a\in\R$, define

+where, as before, $T_j$ denotes the time of birth of vertex $j$, while $G(j)$ denotes the \emph{height} or \emph{generation} of vertex $j$.
+Given any characteristic $\chi$, when we write $z_t^\chi$ without the argument $a$, we imply the branching process counted in the usual way as in \eqref{eqn:usual-charac}, while when we have an argument $a$, namely~$z_t^\chi(a)$, we refer to the branching process counted by a generation-weighted characteristic as in \eqref {eqn:gen-wtd-charac}.

-The following proposition is adapted from the general theory of CTBPs, see e.g.\ \cite[Theorem 5.2.2]{Jage75} for part (a) (or see the nice treatment in \cite[Theorem 3.4]{JagNer84}).
-We shall give a complete proof since branching processes counted by generation weighted characteristics have not been previously analyzed.
-These constructs shall be crucial for us in order to prove the CLT for the hopcount.
+The following proposition is adapted from the general theory of CTBPs, see, for example,\ \cite{Jage75},\vadjust{\goodbreak} Theorem 5.2.2, for part (a) (or see the nice treatment in \cite{JagNer84}, Theorem 3.4).
+We shall give a complete proof since branching processes counted by generation-weighted characteristics have not been previously analyzed.
+These constructions shall be crucial for us in order to prove the CLT for the hopcount.